1947 Royal New Zealand Navy mutinies: Aftermath

 The 23 men who returned to duty at Philomel were charged with "taking part in a technical mutiny without violence".
 Punishments included reductions in rank, loss of good conduct badges, leave, or pay, or short periods of imprisonment.
 Many were also given suspended sentences of between 60 and 66 days imprisonment.
-The sailors from both Tasman and Hautapu were all charged with mutiny, with the sailors from the minesweeper also charged with desertion, and were all imprisoned for 60 days, although this was later commuted to sentences of between 14 and 24 days.
+The sailors from Tasman and Hautapu were all charged with mutiny, with the sailors from the minesweeper also charged with desertion, and were all imprisoned for 60 days, although this was later commuted to sentences of between 14 and 24 days.

 The 52 Bellona sailors who did not return by the Naval Board deadline were marked as having deserted, even though naval regulations meant that they had to be absent for seven days before being considered deserters.
-Once marked, the sailors lost all unpaid pay and allowances.
+Once marked, the sailors lost all arrears of pay and allowances.
 Between the date of the mutiny and 23 June, when Bellona sailed to the Bay of Islands on her next deployment, another 32 men returned, with 11 senior sailors and 9 junior sailors still absent.
 Various charges were laid against the sailors depending on the severity of their actions during the mutiny, ranging from "negligently performing their duty in not preserving order", to "wilfully disobeying a legal command", to "joining a mutiny not accompanied by violence".
 The sailors were sentenced to periods of imprisonment up to 92 days, with some personnel demoted or stripped of good conduct badges.
-Of the 20 who failed to return, some were tracked down and arrested, while others gave themselves up to authorities: one sailor was at large for over two years before his arrest, detention, and dismissal.
+Of the 20 who failed to return, some were tracked down and arrested, while others gave themselves up to authorities, one sailor was at large for over two years before his arrest, detention, and dismissal.

-The size, scope, and long-term impact of the mutiny have been downplayed over time.
+The size, scope, and long-term impact of the mutiny have been downplayed.
 There was no mention of the events in the official history published in 1991 to commemorate the RNZN's 50th anniversary.